Get a Free Bag When You Sign Up Today

 How it’s Made

 A flat white utilizes microfoam to create a unique texture and flavor profile.
 Microfoam is steamed milk that has small, fine bubbles with a glossy finish.
 The milk and foam should be fully integrated, and as poured should seamlessly integrate with the espresso.
-This is contrary to drinks like the classic Italian cappuccino — a drink that utilizes hot milk, foam, and espresso.
+This is contrary to drinks like the classic Italian cappuccino.
+So what is a cappuccino?
+This is a drink that utilizes hot milk, foam, and espresso.
 There are distinct layers, and the foam is stiff rather than silky.
 In a flat white, everything is integrated and there isn’t a stiff foam at the top.

-To create microfoamed milk, it’s important to integrate air to the milk while it's cool and the proteins are more malleable (similar to the idea of scrambling eggs while they are cool as opposed to on a hot pan).
+To create microfoam milk, it’s important to integrate air into the milk while it's cool and the proteins are more malleable (similar to the idea of scrambling eggs while they are cool as opposed to on a hot pan).
 Doing so creates a silky body that has an integrated texture throughout.
-This velvety microfoam is essential, as it allows the finished drink to have a creamy texture throughout the drinking experience.
+This velvety microfoam is essential, as it allows the finished espresso drink to have a creamy texture throughout the drinking experience.

 Flavor Profile